Destin Dealing in Stolen Property Lawyer

 If you or a loved one have been charged with dealing in stolen property you are probably left with more questions than answers.
 Dealing in Stolen Property is a more serious theft crime than Shoplifting or Grand Theft.
 Unlike other theft charges, Dealing in Stolen Property carries a real possibility of a prison sentence and a felony conviction on your record.

-It is common for the police to try and contact a suspect if they are investigating a Dealing in Stolen Property case.
-My advice is do not talk to the police without a Destin defense attorney present.
+It is common for the police to try and contact a suspect if they are investigating a case where they suspect an individual is dealing in stolen goods.
+My advice is do not talk to the police without a Destin dealing in stolen property defense attorney present.
 If you receive a call from police wanting to talk to you, call me at (850) 460-7470 immediately.

 What is Dealing in Stolen Property?